 Applications must be made online through Screen Queensland’s SmartyGrants system via the Apply now button above.

 As part of the application process, you will be able to choose which peer panel you would prefer to assess your application.

 The peer panels will include external experts who will provide recommendations to Screen Queensland.
 Your selection should be based on your own cultural identity and the type of festival or event that is the subject of your application.
 The panels are:

 - Aboriginal and Torres Strait Islander Screen Culture and Community Development

 - Screen Culture and Community Development

 Please allow for system downtime or internet service provider problems when completing your application and save the application regularly.

 Please note late applications cannot be accepted.
 Screen Queensland reserves the right to not accept incomplete applications.
 Application material will not be returned by Screen Queensland.

-An automated application email will be sent to you within 30 minutes as confirmation that Screen Queensland has received your application.
+An automated email will be sent to you within 30 minutes of submitting your application to confirm that Screen Queensland has received your application.
 It is the applicant’s responsibility to contact Screen Queensland if you do not receive an application receipt email.